 You can offer free samples, a mystery free gift, a 10% discount voucher for any subsequent purchase… it’s up to you, but make sure that it’s genuinely worth taking.
 Beeketing’s Checkout Boost plugin should do the trick, allowing you to deploy a wide range of last-minute incentives to drive up the sales.

 It’s always nice to feel like you have control over your purchasing experience — like it’s unique to you.
 This is relatively simple when shopping a high-end brick-and-mortar store, because you can have a store assistant helping you out, making recommendations, and searching for ways to meet your specific demands.
 Sadly, it isn’t so easy online.

 That’s where customization options come in.
-The simplest customization options involve shipping (allowing someone to choose specific delivery windows, for instance), but you can also provide more interesting packaging options (WooCommerce Product Gift Wrap will do this), as well as gift card and tag choices for those buying for others.
+The simplest customization options involve shipping (allowing someone to choose specific delivery windows, for instance), but you can also provide more interesting packaging options (WooCommerce Gift Wrapper will do this), as well as gift card and tag choices for those buying for others.
 You can also offer preset configurations where suitable (electronic devices, for instance), or even suitable bundles (e.g. a laptop plus a carry bag plus an accessory kit).